Toubies/Data_science_portfolio/readme.md

 # Portfolio
 This repository includes all my data science/data analyst projects.
 The data come from kaggle.com or was obtained via web scraping.

+Projects with plotly visualizations can be opened by (https://nbviewer.org/)

 ## Python:
 - #### EDA Denver Crimes
   - Data source: (https://www.kaggle.com/paultimothymooney/denver-crime-data) (access: 8 October)